rickystuart1/School_District_Analysis/README.md

 ### School District Summary

 - After setting the 9th grade Thomas High School student scores to NaN, the 461 student's scores were not included in the calulations.
 Because of this:
-  - The district average math score decresed by .2 points, while the district average reading score was not changed.
+  - The district average math score decreased by .2 points, while the district average reading score was not changed.
   - The district passing math percentage decreased by .2 percentage points and the district passing reading percentage was decreased by .3 percentage points.
   - The overall district passing percentage decreased by .1 percentage points.
 <img src="analysis/district_summary_df.png" >